Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wishart matrices

 \subsection{Random matrices with correlated blocks}

-We consider in Theorem \ref{theo:Correlated-Gau} matrices with a Wishart block structure in which the blocks can be correlated but their entries are i.i.d. random variables having finite third moments.
-We consider general correlation functions and give quantitative estimates for the Cauchy transform.
-In this way, we generalize ~\cite[Theorem 1]{Ra-Or-Br-Sp-08} in which the limiting distribution was described for Gaussian entries and without any rates of convergence. \begin{theorem} Fix $d\geq 1$ and consider the $Nd \times Nd$ block matrix $H_N$ defined by
+We consider in Theorem \ref{theo:Wishart-Correlated-Gau} matrices with a Wishart block structure in which the blocks can be correlated but their entries are i.i.d. random variables having finite third moments.
+This generalizes ~\cite[Theorem 1]{Ra-Or-Br-Sp-08} in which the limiting distribution was described for Gaussian entries and without any rates of convergence. \begin{theorem} Fix $d\geq 1$ and consider the $Nd \times Nd$ block matrix $H_N$ defined by

 where, for any $1\leq i,j \leq d $, $H^{(ij)}=(\frac{1}{\sqrt{N}}h_{rp}^{(ij)})_{r,p=1}^N$ are $N\times N$ random matrices having i.i.d entries and such that for any $i,j,k,l =1, \ldots, d$